The Final Battles

 overview

 At the end of the 70th Week (the final seven years of this age), Jesus the Messiah (Christ) will return to earth to rule and reign.
-It commonly is believed that, at that time, He will attack and destroy the armed forces of the Antichrist at the Battle of Armageddon.
+It commonly is believed that, on the day He returns, He will attack and destroy the armed forces of the Antichrist at the Battle of Armageddon.
 Although this encounter will occur, it can be demonstrated, by carefully examining Scripture, that it will not happen as soon as Jesus returns but, rather, soon thereafter (that is, a month later).

 Concerning the day on which the armies of Gog/Magog are eliminated, the prophet Ezekiel wrote this: